bsugg/Project1/README.md

   - `/franchise-skater-records` to create table `franSkate`
       - Filtered on Franchise ID `26` for the Carolina Hurricanes

-These tables will be used in the upcoming section on “Exploratory Data Analysis”.
+Some of these tables will be used in the upcoming section on “Exploratory Data Analysis”.

 ``` r
 nhlTable <- function(tableName) {